kilofox/kohana/system/guide/kohana/requests.md

 #### Sub-requests

 You can call a request at any time in your application by using the `Request::factory()` syntax.
-All of these requests will be considered sub-requests.
+All these requests will be considered sub-requests.

 Other than this difference, they are exactly the same.
 You can detect if the request is a sub-request in your controller with the is_initial() method: